Magyarul | Sitemap | Login

 The dilemmas of creating regions in Eastern and Central Europe.
 In: Hajdú, Z. – Illés, I. – Raffay, Z. (eds.): Southeast Europe: State Borders, Cross-border Relations, Spatial Structures.
 Pécs, Centre for Regional Studies, HAS.
 2007.
 72–98. pp.

 Regional disparities and competitiveness in Central and Eastern Europe.
 In: Komornicki, T. – Czapiewski, K. Ł. (eds.): New Spatial Relations in new Europe.
-Warszawa, Polish Academy of Sciences Stanisław Leszczycki Institute of Geographymand Spatial Organization, Centre for European Studies Polish Geographical Society, 2005.
+Warszawa, Polish Academy of Sciences Stanisław Leszczycki Institute of Geographymand Spatial Organization, Centre for European Studies Polish Geo-graphical Society, 2005.
 9–25. pp.

-The role of R&D in Hungary. – Collins, Peter (ed.): Towards 3%: Attainment of the Barcelona Target.
+The role of R&D in Hungary. – Collins, P. (ed.): Towards 3%: Attainment of the Barcelona Target.
 London, European Academies Science Advisory Council.
 2004.
 31–36. pp.

 Regional policy and development in East-Central Europe.
 In: Halasi-Kun, G. (ed.): Studies of Environmental Protection in the Carpathian Basin.
 Budapest, HAS, Department of Earth Science.
 2003.
 Pollution and Water Resources.
 Columbia University Seminar Proceedings.
 XXXIII–XXXIV.
 243–275. pp.